Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/ExportTiles/README.md

 ## How it works

 1. Create a map and set its `minScale` to 10,000,000.
 Limiting the scale in this sample limits the potential size of the selection area, thereby keeping the exported tile package to a reasonable size.
-2. Create an `ExportTileCacheTask`, passing in the URI of the tiled layer.
+2. Create an `ExportTileCacheTask`, passing in the URL of the tiled layer.
 3. Create default `ExportTileCacheParameters` for the task, specifying extent, minimum scale and maximum scale.
 4. Use the parameters and a path to create an `ExportTileCacheJob` from the task.
 5. Start the job, and when it completes successfully, get the resulting `TileCache`.